Yug-Oswal/cknob-interpretability-vone/README.md

 # Alignment Suppression and Safe Persona Amplification in LLMs

 ## TL;DR
 Tuning with my proposed algorithm **amplified safe behaviour**: the tuned model showed **lower bias scores** than the base, with disparities **widening in later layers**.
-This suggests that alignment suppression acts more strongly at deeper layers.
+This suggests that alignment suppression reinforces already elevated P(Safe) and bias amplification might exist.
 Note: A repo complementary to this one, where we test causality using activation patching - https://github.com/Yug-Oswal/cr-actpatch

 ---